KaNoOoKAh/somatic-awareness-lab.md/10-observations/Ant_Colonies.md

 https://www.facebook.com/share/v/196XhW9Dti/?mibextid=wwXIfr

 -There are many different examples of organisms acting in abnormal manners.
 You just need to know what to look for.

--My observations in https://www.GitHub.com/kanoookah/somatic-cognitive-function detail other species being observed in un-calculated or un-educated ways. * I say that with love.
+-My observations in https://www.GitHub.com/kanoookah/somatic-cognitive-function details other species being observed in un-calculated or un-educated ways. * I say that with love.

 u